vaibhxvsharma/Hotel-Management-System-MIS/README.md

 Forecasting:
 Historical data allows for accurate trend prediction and informed future planning.

-Let me know if any further adjustments are needed!
+Let me know if this fits your needs or if further adjustments are required!